 In 2010, in his parents’ garage, the 16-year-old Palmer Luckey developed a virtual reality headset which was later bought by Facebook for USD 3 billion.
-It launched a technological race where all of the world’s largest technology companies (Facebook, Microsoft, Sony, Samsung, Google, etc.) are trying to get a piece of this new market.
+It launched a technological race where all of the world’s largest technology companies (Facebook, Microsoft, Sony, etc.) are trying to get a piece of this new market.

 A headset that can be plugged into a computer and is equipped with a remote control allowing you to move around in a large room virtually.
 The primary uses are games and 3D graphics applications.
-Price: Approximately 700 €, requires a powerful computer.
-A more powerful Vive Pro version, which will be available for sale in 2018 for around 1000 €, has also been announced.
+Price: Approximately 600 €, requires a powerful computer.
+A more powerful Vive Pro version is available since 2018 for around 1400 € (also requires a powerful computer).

-A headset to be plugged into a computer and equipped with a remote control that allows you to move around in a large room virtually.
+A headset that can be plugged into a computer (developed in cooperation with Valve and Microsoft).
+It is equipped with remote control allowing you to move around in a large room virtually.
 No external sensors needed.
 Price: apprximately 500 €, requires powerful computer.

 A VR headset to be plugged into the PlayStation 4 game console.
 Not as powerful as the headsets plugged into the computer, just for gaming and PlayStation applications.
 Price: Approximately 300-400 €, requires a PlayStation 4 gaming console.
 Works also with PlayStation 5, but probably there will be advanced version for this game console.